 Harbour seals normally feed within a maximum of 50km of where they haul out from.
 They like their seafood and their diet includes a wide variety of sea life, such as herring, whitefish, sandeels, octopus and squid.

-Grey seals eat fish mostly, and like harbours they enjoy whitefish such as cod and haddock.
+Grey seals eat fish mostly, and like harbour seals they enjoy whitefish such as cod and haddock.
 They’ll also eat flatfish such as plaice or flounder and will prey on sandeels.